-- .11 The URC/SEP shall certify a client for nursing facility admission after a client is determined to meet the functional level of care and passes the PASRR Level 1 screen requirements for long term care.
-However, the URC/SEP shall not certify a client for nursing facility admission unless the client has been advised of long term care options including Home and Community Based Services as an alternative to nursing facility care. - .12 The medically licensed provider must complete the necessary documentation prior to the client's admission. - .13 The ULTC 100.2 and other transfer documents concerning medical information as applicable, must accompany the client to the facility.
+- .11 The URC/SEP shall certify a client for nursing facility admission after a client is determined to meet the functional level of care and passes the PASARRPASRR Level 1 screen requirements for long term care.
+However, the URC/SEP shall not certify a client for nursing facility admission unless the client has been advised of long term care options including Home and Community Based Services as an alternative to nursing facility care. - .12 The medical provider medically licensed provider must complete the necessary documentation prior to the client's admission. - .13 The ULTC 100.2 and other transfer documents concerning medical information as applicable, must accompany the client to the facility. - .14 The nursing facility or hospital shall notify the URC/SEP agency of the pending admission by faxing or emailing the Initial Screening and Intake Formfaxing or emailing the appropriate form.
+The date the form is received by the URC/SEP agency shall be the effective start date if the client meets all eligibility requirements for Medicaid long -term care services.

-- .14 The nursing facility or hospital shall notify the URC/SEP agency of the pending admission by faxing or emailing the appropriate form.
-The date the form is received by the URC/SEP agency shall be the effective start date if the client meets all eligibility requirements for Medicaid long term care services. - .15 The URC/SEP case manager shall determine the client's length of stay using the appropriate form developed by the Department.
-The length of stay shall be less than a year, one year or indefinite.
+- .15 The URC/SEP case manager shall determine the client's length of stay using the Nursing Facility stay shall be less than a year, one year or indefinite.
 All indefinite lengths of stay shall be approved by the case manager's supervisor. - .16 The URC/SEP agency shall notify in writing all appropriate parties of the initial length of stay assigned.
-Appropriate parties shall include, but are not limited to, the client or the client's designated representative, the attending physician, the nursing facility, the Fiscal Agent, the appropriate County Department of Social/Human Services, the appropriate community agency, and for clients within the developmentally disabled or mentally ill target groups, the Department of Human Services or its designee. - .17 The nursing facility shall be responsible for tracking the length of stay end date so that a timely reassessment is completed by the URC/SEP. - .18 The Utilization Review Contractor will determine the start date for nursing facility services.
+Appropriate parties shall include, but are not limited to, the client or the client's designated representative, the attending physician, the nursing facility, the Fiscal Agent, the appropriate County Department of Social/Human Services, the appropriate community agency, and for clients within the developmentally disabled or mentally ill target groups, the Department of Human Services or its designee. - .17 Beginning November 1, 2003, tThe nursing facility shall be responsible for tracking the length of stay end date so that a timely reassessment is completed by the URC/SEP. - .18 The Statewide Utilization Review Contractor will determine the start date for nursing facility services.
 The start date of eligibility for nursing facility services shall not precede the date that all the requirements (functional level of care, financial eligibility, disability determination) have been met.